 Put yourself in that uncomfortable situation and hold your ground until insecurity begins to slowly fade away, leaving room for that much-needed sense of tranquility.
-Experts call it exposure therapy, and it is hands down the most effective strategy against fear and insecurity.
+Experts call it exposure therapy and it is hands down the most effective strategy against fear and insecurity.

 For some of us, this approach may sound a bit too much.
 However, before you jump to conclusions, know this - anxiety can’t “grow” indefinitely.
-At some point, your mind will simply get used to the If you feel like you’re not quite ready for a “face to face encounter” with your insecurities, try practicing in your imagination.
-Close your eyes, and imagine a situation that would trigger your insecurities.
+At some point, your mind will simply get used to it.
+If you feel like you’re not quite ready for a “face to face encounter” with your insecurities, try practicing in your imagination.
+Close your eyes and imagine a situation that would trigger your insecurities.
 Remain in that feeling of insecurity until your mind begins accepting it as something relatively normal.

-As a bonus, you can always use positive affirmations to overcome shyness, fear, or whatever makes you feel insecure.
+As a bonus, you can always use positive affirmations to overcome shyness, fear or whatever makes you feel insecure.

 Each and every one of us has the power to stop feeling insecure if we just find the courage to take control of our fears and act in spite of their “paralyzing” effects.